Abdul Malek (commissioner): Career

 Malek started his career in 1986 by joining the government as an assistant commissioner after passing the Bangladesh Civil Service exam.
 He held various posts at various district and upazila levels in Bangladesh.
 These include Bogra, Sirajganj, Rajshahi, Jamalpur, Mymensingh, Rangpur, Magura and Khulna districts.
-Malek served as the Deputy Commissioner of Comilla.
-He had also served as the Deputy Commissioner of Jessore District where he inaugurated a monument to Bangladesh Liberation war.
+Malek served as the Deputy Commissioner of Comilla District.
+He had also served as the Deputy Commissioner of Jessore District where he inaugurated a monument to Bangladesh Liberation War.
 He also held various posts in the Ministry of Public Administration, Ministry of Textiles and Jute, Anti-Corruption Bureau, Ministry of Labor and Employment and Ministry of Land.

 In 2010, Malek was the chairman of Bangladesh Inland Water Transport Authority.
 During an inspection of the authorities Chandpur District he discovered irregularities and expressed his discontentment.

 He has also served as the Commissioner-1 to the Local Government Department.
 He is a former Personal Secretary-1 to Prime Minister Sheikh Hasina.
 Prior to joining the Ministry of Information and Broadcasting, he was the Secretary to the Department of Local Government.